COVID-19 Counselling Support

 NOTE ON COVID-19

 During this time, I will be waiving my customary fees for late cancellations and rescheduling.
 A late cancellation fee will not be applied if you fall ill within 24 hours of our appointment and need to cancel your session.
 However, clients who do not arrive to their appointments will be charged a fee for the missed session.

 Getting counselling support during COVID-19 pandemic:

 It's normal to feel concerned about the news during this time.
-For many people, existing mental health concerns and relationship stress are becoming worse.
-A common experience in high stress and anxiety is a fear of losing control and imagining the worst outcomes.
-The inability to tolerate uncertainty and a low stress threshold are also common factors among anxiety disorders and issues related to emotion regulation.
-If you are feeling overwhelmed by the abundance of news updates and social media posts about the COVID-19 pandemic, counselling support can help you to learn to reduce your stress.
+For many people, existing mental health concerns and relationship stress have become worse.
+A common experience of high stress is anxiety, a fear of losing control, and imagining the worst outcomes.
+An inability to tolerate uncertainty and a low stress threshold are also common.

 Thankfully, many experts are publishing helpful tips for mental health during the pandemic.
-Reading recommendations is not always sufficient to reduce stress, however.
+Reading recommendations is not always sufficient to reduce stress, though.

 Counselling for COVID-19 support might be helpful for you if: